The Prospect of War

 A Post-War Campus Remembers

 In total, 350 students, faculty and staff enlisted during the Great War, 33 of whom were awarded medals of valour.
 Most students joined the infantry, though 40 became members of the Royal Flying Corps.
-One female student, Claire Reese, became a nurse.
+One female student, Claire Rees, became a nurse.
 She is commemorated on a ribbon in the Peter Mackinnon Building as the only woman from the University who served overseas.

 Of those who served, 28% were injured and 20% were killed — a mortality rate double that of the entire Canadian Expeditionary Forces.

 “They are too near to be great, but our children shall understand when and how our fate was changed, and by whose hand” –dedication on the 46th Western Universities Battalion plaque

 Today, evidence of the Great War’s impact can be seen throughout campus.

 First painted in 1916, the Honour Roll terra cotta ribbons that line the halls in the Peter Mackinnon Building commemorate the students and faculty who fought in the War.